 Online Sportsbooks in

 Arizona has now legalized online sports betting!
-The first online sportsbooks will go live in September 2021.
+The first online sportsbooks went live in September 2021.

 Arizona has now legalized online sports betting!
-The first online sportsbooks will go live in September 2021.
+The first online sportsbooks went live in September 2021.

 Online sports betting legal in Arizona

 In April 2021 the state of Arizona finally legalized sports betting after two years of wrangling in the House and Senate over the proposed bills.

 The decision may have taken a while, but the final bill that was approved has paved the way for an aggressive fast-track process with the first sportsbooks expected to go live in September 2021.

 The new laws will allow 20 online sportsbooks to operate in the state.

 The first online AZ sportsbooks went live in September 2021.